 UEBA can detect malicious traffic masked within an legitimate HTTPS session.
 Based on this alert analysis, the analyst can drill down to the indicators and determine if the activity was normal or not.
 For more information about NetWitness UEBA-supported entity indicators, see Indicators for Network Entities.For example, the analyst can detect if there was any abnormal number of bytes sent to a port or a domain.
 If this type of events or a combination of such events are detected an alert is triggered.
 For more information on types of alerts for Network Entity, see Alert Types for Network Entity.

 NetWitness UEBA Indicators

-The following tables list indicators that display when potentially malicious activity is detected.
+The following tables list indicators that display when a potentially malicious activity is detected for users.

 Windows File Servers